LowellObservatory/TheSyndicate/Standards/README.md

   or similar that is called from ```__main__```.
 This is to ensure that pylint (or other linters) can check for unused variables and we always have control over global scope variables.
+- If the code is generally useful, it should go into a common/core library (such as [ligmos](https://github.com/LowellObservatory/ligmos)) so it can be imported and used.
+No copy-and-paste type imports!

 ## Continious Integration (CI) Testing